neilyboy/new_sport_scripts/README.md

 | xxxx.png   | home or away png of selected team logo     |
 | xxxx_color.png     | home or away 10x10 png image of selected team color       |

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

 </details>